dwoodshc/shortcut-search-app/README.md

 ### Epic Management
 - Search and display multiple epics from your Shortcut workspace
-- Configure tracked epics via YAML file with built-in editor
+- Configure tracked epics via built-in editor with localStorage persistence
 - Track team members assigned to each epic
 - Sidebar navigation for quick jumping between epics
 - Drag-and-drop reordering of epics in the configuration editor
+- Collapsible team member sections for cleaner interface
+- Export/Import configuration for backup and portability

 ### Interactive Visualizations